Cryptolens/docs/examples/offline-verification.md

 ---
 title: Offline Verification
 author: Artem Los
-description: An example of how to verify licenses without access to the internet.
+description: An example of how to verify/activate licenses without access to the internet.
+In the end of the tutorial, an example is shown on how to to create a license file, aka activation file or certificate.
+Such a file can be used by your clients to verify a license offline.
 labelID: examples
 ---